-1. 1.
-Biophysical a attributes Natural science factors, including geological, topographical, ecological and dynamic components b.
-The presence of water including in seas, lakes, rivers and streams с.
-Vegetation (native and exotic) a.
+1. Biophysical attributes a.
+Natural science factors, including geological, topographical, ecological and dynamic components b.
+The presence of water including in seas, lakes, rivers and streams c.
+Vegetation (native and exotic) 2.
+Sensory attributes a.
 Legibility or expressiveness-how obviously the feature or landscape demonstrates its formative processes b.
-Amenity values including memorability and naturalness c.
-Transient values including presence of wildlife or other values at certain times of the day or year d.
+Amenity values including memorability and naturalness C. Transient values including presence of wildlife or other values at certain times of the day or year d.
 Wild or scenic values 3.
 Associative a.
 Whether the values are shared and recognised attributes b.
-Cultural and spiritual values for Kāi Tahu, identified by working, as far as practicable, in accordance with tikanga Māori; including their expression as cultural landscapes and features с.
+Cultural and spiritual values for Kāi Tahu, identified by working, as far as practicable, in accordance with tikanga Māori; including their expression as cultural landscapes and features c.
 Historical and heritage associations